QuarkNerd/blog/wferguson/_posts/2016-01-06-audio-api-with-d3.md

 ---
 author: wferguson
 title: Exploring the Web Audio API with D3
+summary: >-
-summary: "In this post, I investigate the HTML5 Web Audio API, using it with D3 to perform real-time audio visualisation."
+  In this post, I investigate the HTML5 Web Audio API, using it with D3 to perform real-time audio visualisation.
 title-short: Web Audio with D3
 layout: default_post
 categories:
-  - Web
-  - D3
-  - HTML5
+  - Tech
 image: wferguson/assets/featured/webaudio.png
 tags:
   - featured